-Molokai, Hawaii – Early morning, high up in the misty reaches of the northern mountains of Molokai, we arrive, park our rental car, and then gather with the other tourists next to a mule stable.
+KALAUPAPA is today’s destination on our week-long trip to Molokai, Hawaii.
+Early in the morning, high up in the misty reaches of the northern mountains of Molokai, we arrive at Uncle Buzzy’s Guided Mule Tour.
+We park our rental car and then gather with the other tourists next to a mule stable.
 Distinctive smell of barn, of leather, of feed, of manure, lingers in the air, reminding me of my youthful days spent at my grandfather’s barn in Franklin, Tennessee.
 A little over ten mules are corralled and saddled.
 Audrey, a mule skinner, wearing jeans and a fluorescent-yellow T-shirt with sleeves tucked up, inspects each mule.
 Other mules munch the grass.
 “We don’t need to mow the lawn here,” she says.
 “They do the work for us.”

-A young man, decked with a cowboy hat and Western boots, gathers us with the wave of his leather gloved hands.
-“We’ll match you up with your mules,” he says, and looks at each of us.
+Another mule skinner, a young man, decked with a cowboy hat and Western boots, gathers us with the wave of his leather-gloved hands.
+“We’ll match you up with your mules,” he says, inspecting each of us.
 “You know how we do that?”
 People guess but no one gets it right.
 The young man sneers, cock his head downward, and tips his hat in that cowboy fashion.
-“We match them up by looks,” he says.
+“We match them up by the looks,” he says.
 “We find you a mule that looks just like you.”

 Now Kalaupapa is a National Park.
-In Hawaiian, Kalaupapa means ‘the flat plain’ or ‘the flat leaf.’
-If you fly over this piece of land (the only other way, other than by mules or by walking the trail, to get there), you’ll understand why the Hawaiians gave it that name.
-The peninsula appears like an afterthought, stuck to the rest of the island at the base of sheer cliffs, an inaccessible flat plain sticking out like a thumb from a hand.
+In Hawaiian language, Kalaupapa means ‘the flat plain’ or ‘the flat leaf.’
+If you fly over this piece of land (the only other way to get there, other than by the mules or by walking the trail), you’ll understand why the Hawaiians gave this place that name.
+The peninsula appears like an afterthought, stuck to the rest of the island at the base of the sheer cliffs, an inaccessible flat plain sticking out like a thumb from a hand.
 Its remoteness is heartbreaking.

 After Uncle Buzzy died, his guided mule ride business was in danger of dying.
 But Roy Horner, Buzzy’s good friend and business partner, and group of young skinners, like Audrey, united with a determination to carry on Uncle Buzzy’s legacy.

-The ride down to Kalaupapa takes about an hour and a half, and all the while, feeling the rhythmic steps and sways of the mule, I’m thinking about Uncle Buzzy’s life, leading the mule train down and then back up the trail, rain or shine, for 40 years, living out his life on Molokai, an island without a traffic light, an island so laidback and sidestepped by most tourists.
+So, here I am, straddling a mule in Molokai descending the trail down to Kalaupapa.
+The ride takes about an hour and a half.
+And all the while, feeling the rhythmic steps and sways of the mule, I think about Uncle Buzzy.
+I imagine Uncle Buzzy’s life.
+Uncle Buzzy leading the mule train down and then back up the trail, rain or shine, for 40 years, living out his life on Molokai, an island so laidback and sidestepped most tourists.
 His life must have been a great life.
 Life lived well.
 A simple way of life now forgotten by many.
-I look at Audrey, smiling on her mule.
-Now she’s living that life.